-The majority of the Group's employees are eligible for post retirement benefits under either defined benefit or defined contribution pension plans which are provided through separate trustee-administered funds or insurance plans.
-The Group also pays contributions to Government defined contribution pension plans in accordance with the legal requirements in each location.
+The majority of the Group's employees are eligible for post retirement benefits under either defined benefit or defined contribution pension plans which are provided through separate trustee-administered funds, insurance plans or are directly funded by the Group.
+The Group also pays contributions to government managed pension plans in accordance with the legal requirements in each location.